 SPACE PERMEABILITY

 Appropriated to stores.
 0.60

 Occupied by accommodation.
 0.95

 Occupied by machinery.
 0.85

 Void spaces.
-0.85
+0.95

 Spaces similar to dry cargo spaces such as storage spaces and the like.
 0.95

 Intended for liquid.
-0 0 or 0.95
+0 0 or 0.95 (Whichever results in the more severe requirement)

-Other figures for permeability may be used if substantiated by calculations.
-(2)
+(2) Other figures for permeability may be used if substantiated by calculations.